 - Team Listing & Biographies – Individuals, collaborations, and organizations are all welcome.
 Provide a brief biography of each team member, including academic background, professional affiliations, recent projects, and any other relevant info.

 - Visuals – Include up to five images such as renderings, drawings, diagrams, or any image that visually conveys the concept.

 The above items must be submitted in a single PDF file, sized to 8.5” x 11”.
 There is no page limit, but teams are encouraged to be as concise as possible.

-The Call for Ideas is open to anyone based in Austin, TX.
+The Call for Ideas is open to anyone based in the Austin, Texas or surrounding local areas.
 Collaborative and interdisciplinary proposals are encouraged to apply.
 Artist teams are only allowed one design submission per year.
 No individual may be on more than one team per year.
-Design teams must be in Austin for the duration of Creek Show to perform regular maintenance to the installation and attend events such as opening night and the artist talk.
+Design teams are required to be in Austin for the duration of Creek Show and available to be onsite daily, as needed, to perform regular maintenance to the installation and attend events such as opening night and the artist talk.

 Design leads may not participate in Creek Show in consecutive years.
 Individuals and organizations who have participated in a support role such as fabrication may be part of a team in consecutive years but the individual, firm or group that created the concept must wait at least one year before entering a new submission.

 Student teams are encouraged to apply.
 The competition brief may be suitable for adoption as part of coursework by architecture, landscape architecture, design, or art instructors.